Piecewise linear interpolation via kernels: Introduction

 As we show in Section~\ref{sec:green-kernels}, such kernels are Green kernels for certain second-order partial differential equations (PDEs).
-This enables the application of \emph{kernel-based superconvergence theory}~\cite{karvonen2025general, schaback2018superconvergence, sloan2025doubling}, which we use in Section~\ref{sec:superconvergence} to obtain rates of convergence for linear interpolation when $f \in W_2^s(0, 1)$ for $s \in [1, 2]$.
-These rates coincide with classical rates for linear splines~\cite{HedstromVarga1971,SwartzVarga1972}, reviewed in Section~\ref{sec:classical-bounds}.
+This enables the application of \emph{kernel-based superconvergence theory}~\cite{karvonen2025general, schaback2018superconvergence, sloan2025doubling}, which we use in Section~\ref{sec:superconvergence} to obtain rates of convergence for linear interpolation when $f \in W_2^\theta(0, 1)$ for $\theta \in [1, 2] \setminus \{3/2\}$.
+In the process we describe abstract interpolation spaces that are used in superconvergence theory.
+The final convergence result is given in \Cref{cor:superconvergence-W1}.
+These convergence rates are not new, coinciding with classical rates for linear splines~\cite{HedstromVarga1971,SwartzVarga1972} that we review in Section~\ref{sec:classical-bounds}.

-The convergence resuls for linear interpolation we obtain are not new, and neither is the interpretation of piecewise linear interpolation as kernel interpolation.
-Indeed, the connection of piecewise linear interpolation and the trapezoidal rule to optimal approximation and integration in Sobolev spaces and with the Brownian motion (i.e., via the kernel $K(x, y) = \min\{x, y\}$) has a history that streches back to at least the 1950s~\cite{Diaconis1988, DucJacquet1973, Suldin1959, Suldin1960}.
-See also \cite{Wahba1990} and Chapter~II in \cite{Ritter2000}.
-However, to the best of our knowledge the tools developed for kernel-based approximation, in particular superconvergence, have not been previously used in a systematic study of piecewise linear approximation.